Easy RISC-V

 Bitwise instructions

-While we’re talking about bits, another thing we can do about bits is doing bitwise logical operations on them.
+While we’re talking about bits, another thing we can do with bits is performing bitwise logical operations on them.

 The and instruction performs a bitwise-“and” between the bits of rs1 and rs2 and puts the result in rd.
 The or and xor instructions similarly performs bitwise-“or” and bitwise-“xor”, respectively.